dowski/statvent/README.rst

-pipestatic
+statvent
 ==========

-pipestatic gives you three things:
+statvent gives you three things:

 1. An API for recording data about your running program.
 2. A named pipe that you can `cat` or otherwise consume to read the stats.